FreeTAKTeam/FreeTAKServer-User-Docs/docs/docs/API/REST_API_InternalDoc.md

 - REST

 ## Websocket, using SocketIO
-FTS uses **SocketIO** for the comunication, ensure that you understand SOckectIO concepts:
+FTS uses **SocketIO** for the communication, ensure that you understand SocketIO concepts:

 - Emits: those are events sent from/to the client with requests
 - Listener: are events that client/server can subscribe to